hashicorp/terraform/website/docs/language/expressions/for.html.md

 ## Element Ordering

-Because `for` expressions can convert from unordered types (maps, objects, sets) to unordered types (lists, tuples), Terraform must choose an implied ordering for the elements of an unordered collection.
+Because `for` expressions can convert from unordered types (maps, objects, sets) to ordered types (lists, tuples), Terraform must choose an implied ordering for the elements of an unordered collection.

 For maps and objects, Terraform sorts the elements by key or attribute name,